Date of Report: July 26, 2020

 Along with this tweet:

-I needed more than that to prove it was actually the same hospital that is alleged to have been hit by a falling chlorine cylinder.
-So I began a very long and torturous slog through the archives of social media, which took many months to complete, in order to ascertain if it was indeed the same hospital.
+However, we needed more than this to prove it was actually the same hospital that is alleged to have been hit by a falling chlorine cylinder.
+So we began a very long and torturous slog through the archives of social media, which took many months to complete, in order to ascertain if it was indeed the same hospital.

 Lataminah Hospital Attack, April 26

-There is little footage left online, that I could find, of the damage sustained in this attack but what is left proved pivotal for this investigation.
+There is little footage left online, that we could find, of the damage sustained in this attack but what is left proved pivotal for this investigation.

-What caught my eye immediately, apart from the familiar layout, was the reception desk/counter.
-I’d seen that in other footage from ANNA News.
+What caught our attention immediately, apart from the familiar layout, was the reception desk/counter.
+We’d seen that in other footage from ANNA News.

-It was immediately clear to me that the damage to the hospital shown in the Godin tweet was the same hospital as that of the alleged chlorine attack of 25th March 2017.
-However, it must be clear to you, the reader, and it’s my job to ensure that is the case.
-Therefore, I needed more evidence.
+It was immediately clear to us that the damage to the hospital shown in the Godin video was the same hospital as that of the alleged chlorine attack of 25th March 2017.
+However, it must be clear to you, the reader and it’s our job to ensure that is the case.
+Therefore, we needed more evidence.

-Long story short, after weeks of searching I consigned myself to the belief that the video was gone forever and with its deletion, a piece of important piece of history of the Syrian conflict went with it.
-I would be lying if I said this wasn’t disheartening.
+Long story short, after weeks of searching we consigned ourselves to the belief that the video was gone forever and with its deletion, a piece of important piece of history of the Syrian conflict went with it.
+We would be lying if we said this wasn’t disheartening.

 Then last week as I opened Final Cut Pro to do some unrelated work, there it was.
-I’d moved it into the Final Cut folder and forgot!
+I’d moved it into the Final Cut folder and forgotten!

 Here is the segment of that news report that is important to this investigation: